 This principle will ensure that custodians release data in appropriate forms and users can discover, access, integrate, analyse and visualise statistical information seamlessly for geographies of interest, thereby meeting the following objectives:

-- Data custodians can release data with confidence, with privacy and confidentiality protected. - Data users can discover and access geospatially enabled statistics.

-- Data users can undertake analysis and visualisation. - Web services enable machine-to-machine access, as well as dynamic linkage of information.
+- Data custodians can release data with confidence. - Data users can discover and access geospatially enabled statistics. - Data users can undertake analysis and visualisation. - Web services enable machine-to-machine access, as well as dynamic linkage of information.